There are so many fabulous castles on the Rhine River in Germany!

 Today Reichenstein Castle houses a modern roomed hotel where guests can immerse themselves in history.

-Inside you will find a large collection of cast-iron plates, hunting trophies from all over the world, weapons, arms, porcelain, and furniture from centuries.
+Inside you will find an extensive collection of cast-iron plates, hunting trophies from all over the world, weapons, arms, porcelain, and furniture from centuries.

-Reichenstein Castle is one of the Rhine River castles that is definitely worth a visit!
+Reichenstein Castle is one of the Rhine River castles worth visiting!

 Rheinstein Castle, Trechtingshausen

 Rheinstein Castle was one of our favorite castles along the Rhine.

 Built at the beginning of the 14th century, Rheinstein Castle screams romance to me.